Vikki3000/Vikki3000/README.md

 - 👋 Hi, I’m @Vikki3000
-- 👀 I’m interested in artificial intelligence
+- 👀 Interested in Artificial Intelligence
-- 🌱 I’m currently learning python
+- 🌱 Currently learning Python
-- 💝 I'm a Graphic Designer
+- 💝 I'm a Digital Marketer
 - 🔥 Certified by Google & HP
-- 📫 g mail - vikastark1234@gmail.com
+- 📫 G.mail - vikastark1234@gmail.com

 <!---
 Vikki3000/Vikki3000 is a ✨ special ✨ repository because its `ABOUT.md` (this file) appears on your GitHub profile.